Changing ClickHouse® settings at the server level

 updateMaskparameter as a single comma-separated string.curl \ --request PATCH \ --header "Authorization: Bearer $IAM_TOKEN" \ --header "Content-Type: application/json" \ --url 'https://mdb.api.cloud.yandex.net/managed-clickhouse/v1/clusters/<cluster_ID>' \ --data '{ "updateMask": "configSpec.clickhouse.config.<setting_1>,...,configSpec.clickhouse.config.<setting_N>", "configSpec": { "clickhouse": { "config": { "<setting_1>": "<value_1>", "<setting_2>": "<value_2>", ... "<setting_N>": "<value_N>" } } } }'Where:

-updateMask: Comma-separated list of settings you want to update.configSpec.clickhouse.config: ClickHouse® server-level settings.
+updateMask: Comma-separated string of settings to update.configSpec.clickhouse.config: ClickHouse® server-level settings.
 For the list of possible parameters and their values, see the method description.

 You can get the cluster ID with the list of clusters in the folder.